Lydiajoy97/Youth-Club/README.md

 The hero image on the home page is my own image taken at a previous workplace.

 # Deployment
+I first set up an instance on Elphant SQL to get my database url.
+To deploy my project I navigated to heroku and created my app.
+I then added the DISABLE_COLLECTSTATIC key and ensured my cloundinary url and database url matched.
+I then installed gunicorn and added it to the requirements.txt file.
+After this I added a file called Procfile and added the command to execute my project with my project name included.
+I then made sure heroku was an ALLOWED_HOST in my settings.py file.
-To deploy to heroku set debug to false and pushed my commits.
+Finally, to deploy to heroku set debug to false and pushed my commits.
-Earlier on in the projected I connected my project to heroku by connecting the github.
-As my IDE changed to code institute-ide I had to redo this set and reconfigure my database url.
-Then I removed the disable collect static setting and deployed my branch.

 I made sure that automatic deploys where swictch on so that every push I commit updates the live site.

 My app is now deployed.

 # Acknowledgemnts